anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Learn from yesterday, live for today, hope for tomorrow.
+Quote: Happiness is found in doing, not merely possessing.

-By: Albert Einstein
+By: Napoleon Hill